louisecchan/random-countdown/README.md

 * 🎂 Countdown to your Reddit Cake Day
 * ⏰ Shows days, hours, minutes, and seconds
-* 🎉 Watch Snoo celebrate with you
+* 🎉 Watch Snoo move in different cute ways on every screen size

 ## Technologies Used